siteleaf/siteleaf.com/_drafts/tag-pages-in-jekyll-and-siteleaf.markdown

 ```
 {% endraw %}

-Then in the [tag page](http://www.collaborativefund.com/blog/tags/investment-thesis/) template, you can list the posts with that tag.
+Then in the [tag page](http://www.collaborativefund.com/blog/tags/investment-thesis/) template, you can list all the posts with that tag by looping through Jekyll's built-in variable `site.tags`, filtered by that tag.

 {% raw %}
 ```liquid